-If you have a question regarding the delivery or content of relationships education, please speak to your class teaching team in the first instance.
+If you have a question regarding the delivery or content of RSE, please speak to your class teaching team in the first instance.

-For all complaints regarding relationships education, please refer to the trust complaints policy which can be found using the following link.
+For all complaints regarding RSE, please refer to the trust complaints policy which can be found using the following link.